Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 “What we’re building in Kansas City is important, but we need to think more about who we’re building our community for.
 That means keeping basic services going, like road maintenance and public utilities.
 It also means improving our city services to reach our neighbors who are consistently left behind,” Kelley said.

-In tying many issues to infrastructure, Kelley also lists public health as an important factor in strengthening and connecting communities.
+In connecting many of his key issues back to infrastructure, Kelley also lists public health as an important factor in strengthening and connecting communities.

-While countless people did perish from COVID-19, “there are thousands of ppl in KC and throughout our region who had COVID, survived it, and are living with significantly diminished physical and mental abilities.
+While countless people did perish from COVID-19, Kelley said, “there are thousands of people in KC and throughout our region who had COVID, survived it, and are living with significantly diminished physical and mental abilities.
 We need to build to accommodate their care.”

 Darrell Curls

-Darrell Curls, 64, hails from a family is a mainstay in regional and state level politics.
-In his bid for city council, Curls cites his activity as a board member of Freedom, Inc., and his former seat as a director of the Hickman Mills School Board, as examples of his ability to bolster communities.
+Darrell Curls, 64, hails from a family that’s been a mainstay in regional and state level politics for decades.
+In his bid for city council, Curls cites his activity as a board member of Freedom, Inc., and his former role as director of the Hickman Mills School Board as examples of his ability to bolster communities.

 Curls earned his undergraduate degree from Park College, and his MBA from Central Michigan University.
 He has lived in South Kansas City with his wife for over forty years, and recently retired from Ford Motor Company.